JetBrains/Qodana/topics/python-draft.md

 In the root directory of your project repository, create the `Jenkinsfile`.

-Save this snippet to `Jenkinsfile`:
+Save this snippet to the `Jenkinsfile`:

 ```groovy
 pipeline {